AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/04-parameters.md

       - With Xpress : `solver-parameters = THREADS 1 PRESOLVE 1`
       - With SCIP : `solver-parameters = parallel/maxnthreads 1, lp/presolving TRUE`

-    If presolve or scaling are defined in `solver-parameters`, it will override the values from the command line, that depend on whether `--presolve` or `--scaling` are used.

 ---
 ## Adequacy-patch parameters